Pickled Fiddleheads

 Cap with a 2 part mason jar lid.

-Process in a water bath canner for 10 minutes, or store in the refrigerator.
+Process in a water bath canner for 10 minutes (or 15 minutes if above 6,000 feet in elevation).
+If not canning, simply store in the refrigerator.
 Either way, give them at least a few days for the flavors to infuse before eating.